Quick Answer: How do you truly embrace your imperfections?

 Ah, the classic pug face.
 It is a masterpiece of squishy, highly expressive, and abundant wrinkles.
 Each and every fold is a testament to a life of deep contemplation (mostly about when dinner is being served), curiosity, and the occasional confused head tilt.

+These wrinkles are not flaws.
+They are pure character.
 The beauty industry wants you to believe that a perfectly smooth face is the ultimate goal.
 But a perfectly smooth face, much like a perfectly smooth life, is frankly a bit boring.
+Embrace the wobbly bits.
+Lean into the wrinkles.

 Lesson 4: The Monocle Mentality (Owning Your Ridiculousness)

-Blending in is the most tedious thing a person can do.
+If you are going to be yourself, you might as well go all out.
 Sir Cucumber Dog does not try to look like a standard golden retriever.
-He throws on a sharply tailored cucumber-print suit, adjusts his cucumber monocle, straightens his yellow bow tie, and owns the room.
+He throws on a sharply tailored cucumber print suit, adjusts his cucumber monocle, straightens his yellow bow tie, and owns the room.

 How to channel the Monocle Mentality: